XinheMu/ADCReplication-SupportCategorical/README.md

 dmv ADC- qerror "[1,1,1,1,1,1,1,1,1,1,1]" 11 1/80 10000 -100000000 "[6]" True

+The meaning for each parameter (please open my python files to see which name matches to each corresponding parameter, other training files follow roughly the same naming convention) of ADC_Cardest_experimental_ver7.py is:

+dataset_name: The dataset on which to run our experiment.
+Currently chosen among the values 'forest', 'power', 'higgs', 'advantage'.
+Note that the dataset 'modulo' is codenamed 'advantage' in our numerical experiments.

+ADCversion: Choose among the values 'ADC-','ADC','ADC+'

+output_type: Set to 'qerror' for the program to output and display the Q-error; set to 'sel' for the program to calculate the selectivity without calculating th Q-error.
+The answer sheet found at location dataset_name+'/'+dataset_name+'_real_test.npy', eg. 'power/power_real_test.npy', is needed for output type 'qerror' but not for output type 'sel'.

+unit_of_variables: a list enclosed by "" indicating the numerical precision of each attribute, used for preprocessing the query.
+Eg. unit_of_variables equal 1 for integral attributes, 1e-1 for attributes rounded to 1 digit decimals, 1e-2 for those rounded to 2 digit decimals, etc.

+dimension: dimensionality of the dataset

+Time_min: early stopping time of the diffusion model

+workload_size: Total number of queries to test

+nan_to: Which number did missing values get converted to, used for the dataset 'power' which contain missing values, and whose missing values we converted to -1 in accrodance with the paper "Are We Ready for Learned Cardinality Estimtion"

+date_like: A parameter listing all attributes corresponding to dates but are stored in integer format, defaults to "[]".

+has_categorical: whether the tested dataset contains categorical attributes, defaults to False

+threshold (optional): If output_type is set to 'qerror', all queries with an error bigger than threshold will be outputted and their index will be stored to location dataset_name+'/'+dataset_name+'_high_error_list.npy', eg. 'power/power_high_error_list.npy'

+draws (optional): Number of draws for predictor-corrector Monte Carlo scheme, default number 25 balances speed with precision according to my tests, but feel free to adjust if you like.

 The overall results for each testing run will be directly printed after each test run The detailed results for each testing run will be saved to the latest sheet in the file "Statistics_"+dataset_name+".xlsx" (eg. Statistics_census.xlsx).

 Meaning of the five columns are: